drshika/drshika.github.io/_posts/2024-10-15-Whats-on-my-Laptop.md

         - Catpuccin Latte Everything!
 Except my slightly customized powershell prompt which I will share in my complete dotfiles soon!

 ## Browser
 A lot has changed since I first compiled this list.
-During school, I had to eventually switch to chrome due to the poor integration with safari for many sites.
+During school, I had to eventually switch to chrome due to the poor integration with Firefox for many sites.
 Now that I've graduated, I have switched to using arc out of curiosity.
 Do I still love open source?
 Yes.
 Is Firefox slowly becoming a pain to use on everything?
 Also yes.
 So I have given up on that for now.
 Might switch back to Firefox once the novelty wears off...

 - [Arc Browser - Referral Link](https://arc.net/gift/13c590ff): has some nice features like PiP, treestyle** (not exactly the same but vertical layout with tab groups) tabs, tab groups, split screen, usercss and more inbuilt.
 Not sponsored but generally my favorite at the moment.